 – Invest in proper storage.
 Storage affects not just the appearance of your linens but plays an important role in the longevity of your linens.
 Invest in better storage implements to maintain the quality of your linens for a much longer period.

-For more information on the lifespan, care and maintenance of linens, contact Ideal Linen today!
+For more information on the lifespan, care and maintenance of linens, contact Ideal Linen and Uniform today!
 We are experts in professional linen services for the hospitality industry and would more than gladly help you with your needs.
 Call us at 800-658-4047!